billmcspadden-riscv/pmake/README.md

 # pmake
 make replacement using python

-'pmake' is intended as a simple replacement tool for GNU make.
+'pmake' is intended as a simple lightweight replacement for GNU make.
 It uses GNU make as a pattern for a build tool.
 GNU make has been used for decades but it has its limitations.